PliskinSnake/snake-vpn/README.md

 ## 1. Verification

 After the server is deployed, open app to display the webpage normally.
-After the address is filled with the path (for example: <https://test.herokuapp.com/static>), the 403 page is displayed, which means the deployment is successful.
+After the address is filled with the path (for example: <https://test.herokuapp.com/static>), the 404 page is displayed, which means the deployment is successful.

 ## 2. Client Configuration

 QR code address: https://test.herokuapp.com/qr/vpn.png

 (Change test to your own app name.
-If you changed the QR\_Path (path to qr png, filled during deployment) variable, also change the corresponding qr\_img to the modified one)
+If you changed the QR_Path (path to qr png, filled during deployment) variable, also change the corresponding qr_img to the modified one)

 Use the client (Shadowsocks recommended) to scan the QR code.